nufke/loxbuddy/README.md

 LoxBuddy uses MQTT for monitoring and control.
 All devices available via MQTT can be controlled using LoxBuddy.
 The [Lox2MQTT](https://github.com/nufke/LoxBerry-Plugin-Lox2MQTT) plugin for LoxBerry is recommended for a seamless integration of your Loxone Miniserver using MQTT.

-**NOTE: The LoxBuddy App is in early developement, thus unstable and incomplete.
+**WARNING: The LoxBuddy App is in early developement, thus unstable and incomplete, and may impact the stability of your Smart Home.
 Use it at your own risk.**

 ## Development environment